cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Envelope considerations

-Note (rationale of CTRBASE): The nonce used in defining CTRBASE is needed, for example, for the case where a user registers the same password repeatedly, choosing a fresh skU each time while the value of the server's OPRF key kU stays fixed.
-This results in the same encryption key but different plaintexts which requires a changing nonce.
-Eight bytes are more than enough for this.

-Note (using GCM): Can one replace AES-CTR with GCM-AES for encrypting AEenv?
-Yes, as long as one keeps the HMAC authentication.
-As said, any secure encryption can be used for encrypting AEenv.
-However, GCM also produces an authentication tag that is not needed here.
-As a result, using GCM may tempt someone to drop the HMAC authentication which would be insecure since standalone GCM is not random-key robust.
-For this reason it may be better not to replace plain AES-CTR with GCM or any other authenticated encryption.

-Note (storage/communication efficient authentication-only EnvU):
 It is possible to dispense with encryption in the construction of EnvU to obtain a shorter EnvU (resulting in less storage at the server and less communication from server to client).
 The idea is to derive skU from RwdU.